EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training

 \section{Abstract}

-Large-scale pre-training has shown remarkable performance in building open-domain dialogue systems.
+{Large-scale pre-training has shown remarkable performance in building open-domain dialogue systems.
 However, previous works mainly focus on showing and evaluating the conversational performance of the released dialogue model, ignoring the discussion of some key factors towards a powerful human-like chatbot, especially in Chinese scenarios.
 In this paper, we conduct extensive experiments to investigate these under-explored factors, including data quality control, model architecture designs, training approaches, and decoding strategies.
-We propose EVA2.0, a large-scale pre-trained open-domain Chinese dialogue model with 2.8 billion parameters, and make our models and code publicly available.
-To our knowledge, EVA2.0 is the largest open-source Chinese dialogue model.
-Automatic and human evaluations show that our model significantly outperforms other open-source counterparts.
-We also discuss the limitations of this work by presenting some failure cases and pose some future directions. \footnote{Our code and pre-trained models are publicly available at \url{https://github.com/thu-coai/EVA}}
+We propose EVA2.0, a large-scale pre-trained open-domain Chinese dialogue model with 2.8 billion parameters, and will make our models and codes publicly available.
+Automatic and human evaluations show that EVA2.0 significantly outperforms other open-source counterparts.
+We also discuss the limitations of this work by presenting some failure cases and pose some future research directions on large-scale Chinese open-domain dialogue systems.}